For baby games or baby toys, you don't need much. That is the bottom line. If you don't take away anything else from

 The media creates a big hype for the must-have gifts of the season which coincidentally tend to be expensive.

-I will break through all the non-sense here.
+I will break through all the nonsense here.
 Toys can be fun and educational and inexpensive!
-These years are quite important for development especially language development.
-These toys will help entertain your baby as well as develop much needed skills!
+These baby years are quite important for development especially language development.
+Therefore, your toys should reflect this.

 Shape sorters are one of THE best toys around for infants.
 They are helpful for motor development and problem solving skills.
 As your child grows, you can talk about shapes and colors as well.

 Works on: Fine motor, Language (shapes, colors, push, open)

 These stacking cups are FANTASTIC!!
 Not only do they stack which is great for cognitive development, but there are also letters, colors, and numbers made for older children.
 This toy will last a while!

 Works On: Everything! (seriously!)

-This little toy is fantastic for the price alone and free shipping with prime.
+This little toy is fantastic for the price alone and free shipping with Amazon prime.
 However, it is also great to get our little babies moving.
 The popping noise teaches them about cause and effect as well as entertain them!
 Great little toy!!

 Works On: Gross motor, cause and effect

-I couldn't pass up recommended this shape sorter.
+I couldn't pass up recommending this shape sorter.
 Personally, I prefer wooden toys.
 This one is great since it has multiple sides and shapes.
 Toddlers will enjoy this shape sorter for years to come.

 Works On: Fine motor, language (shapes, colors, push, open)